adiehl96/obsidian-gallery/README.md

  - tag block has Xs to delete tags
  - Fixed refresh bug in main gallery view
  - some CICD work to make builds run smoother that was not smooth to set up

-## 0.8.1
- - Added button to copy current main gallery filter in a format that can be pasted in a note to generate a block gallery
- - Added another button to paste the same information back in as a filter to use in the gallery
- - Gallery blocks now support match case setting
- - Better handling for dots in the image file name
- - Gallery view optimizations
- - Auto resizing gallery views when the window resizes
- - removed old version specific codemirror dependencies